elixir-dx/dx/README.md

   - with guards
 - Calling all `Enum` functions
 - Calling all `Kernel` functions without a function argument
+- `fn`
+  - with multiple clauses
-- `fn` with patterns in arguments and guards
+  - with patterns in arguments
+  - with guards
 - `case` with patterns and guards
 - `cond`